-- Develop an understanding of different faiths by inviting families into school to share their religious beliefs, festivals, ceremonies and other special occasions and by visiting local places of worship.
+- Develop an understanding of different faiths and cultures by inviting families into school to share their beliefs, festivals, ceremonies and other special occasions and by visiting local places of worship.

 - Tackle any form of bullying or discrimination (any incident related to race is reported to the Governing Body).

 - Remove any barriers to access, participation, attainment and achievement.